unixorn/awesome-zsh-plugins/README.md

 * [odin](https://github.com/tylerreckart/odin) - Odin is a git-flavored ZSH theme.
 * [oh-my-git](https://github.com/arialdomartini/oh-my-git) - An opinionated prompt for bash and ZSH.
 * [oh-my-via](https://github.com/badouralix/oh-my-via) - Theme for ZSH which mainly forks the historical theme used on VIA servers.
-* [oh-my-zsh-node-theme](https://github.com/skuridin/oh-my-zsh-node-theme) - OMZ's node theme, broken out to make it easier to use with other plugin managers.
 * [orobbl](https://github.com/robbl/oh-my-zsh-config) - Shows the git/svn status including the time since last commit and rvm status in prompt.
 * [ozono](https://github.com/sfabrizio/ozono-zsh-theme) 🌏 OZ0NO - Let's Breathe a clean ZSH.
 * [pad](https://github.com/eproxus/pad.zsh-theme) - A concise and colorful oh-my-zsh theme.